bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/dreadit.md

 ---
 title: "Dreadit Post"
+description: "The dreadit post was written by a user taking a cynical look at Nex Gen and the projects they are developing using the immune child."
 categories: ["files"]
 tags: ["dreadit", "nex gen", "youtopia", "for sof", "karl strassman"]
+image: "/Resources/files/dreadit/dreadit.png"
 ---
 # DREADITScreenshot 2051.1.5.59.43.vis

 This file seems to be a forum post and first appeared in a website update on 28/05/2024.
 The password was discovered in the URL that appeared in [the Spyder web browser](../webbrowser).

+The immune child in the Dreadit post was later confirmed to be [Selene](../characters/selene) in a message from EVE on the official Bring Me The Horizon Discord.

 ***